 The best way to keep outdoor curtains in place is to physically attach them at both the top and the bottom.
 This can be done relatively inexpensively with metal rods or conduit pipe.
 Weights, magnets, and other temporary measures will help with light breezes, but won’t keep your curtains from blowing in the wind during storms or stronger winds.

 KGORGE kindly sent over these dual grommeted outdoor curtains (which I believe are only available on their website, but come in a TON of different colors).
-I didn’t really have a place in my backyard where they would make sense, so my sister and her fiance kindly let me upgrade their deck/pergola.
 So – here’s how to keep outdoor curtains from blowing in the wind (without weights or magnets) in case you’d like to tackle this project, too!

 (I mean…can you believe this transformation?!?!?!)

 This deck has a hot tub built-in (which you can kind of see at the bottom of the above pictures), but it’s easy to see that any of their neighbors have a clear view of them.
 In the summer, they have a little more privacy, but not much.

 They wanted to install some curtains to help their backyard feel a little cozier and give them that much-needed privacy.
 With the hot tub so close to the bottom of the curtains, though, they wanted to make sure the curtains wouldn’t be flying in their faces – so the dual grommeted outdoor curtains that KGORGE recommended were a perfect solution!

 What You’ll Need To Install Dual Grommetted Outdoor Curtains:

 This is actually a pretty easy project and doesn’t require a whole lot in terms of materials.
 Here’s what you’ll need:

 - Metal conduit pipe (don’t buy the plastic…you’ll see why in a moment!)

 - Wood screws